ExploringLies/lies-have-short-legs/README.md

 - Column 9-13: the total credit history count, including the current statement, ex.: `1 / 0 / 0 / 0 / 0`
 - Column 14: the context (venue / location of the speech or statement), ex.: `a campaign mailer`

 To sum it up, we have a list of statements that are labeled according to their truthfulness from defined politicians whom we know their job title.
 Knowing that we have a decade of data, it enables us to analyse the relation between lies and job title.
-The other attributes will help us to analyse data in regard to party affiliation, geographical region or infer observations directly from the statements.
+The Politifact API will provide us more details on the names, places, etc.

 # A list of internal milestones